Skip to content

 GitHubBuy Me A Coffee

-Multi-agent & tasks
+Multi-agent and tasks

 For complex work, a single agent conversation can get unwieldy.
 Vault Operator handles this with sub-agents: child agents that take on specific parts of a larger task on their own.
 It also pulls actionable tasks out of conversations and turns them into trackable notes.